amiralitaherkhany/pro-tic-tac-toe/README.md

 ## Download

-You can download this game from link below :
+You can download this game from links below :

 [Download from Bazaar](https://cafebazaar.ir/app/com.amirali_apps.tictactoe?ref=share)